ITSulu/it-projects-llc-odoo-saas-tools/docs/api.rst

 Before client database can be created a user of this client database should already exist on SaaS Portal.
-There are several ways to create a new user in odoo.
+There are several ways to create a new user in Odoo.
 Signup procedure creates users and assign the following groups to them:

 * Portal

 * View Online Payment Options

 Membership in these groups gives users minimum privileges on SaaS Portal.